Paranda Assembly constituency

 Paranda Assembly constituency is one of the 288 Vidhan Sabha (legislative assembly) constituencies of Maharashtra state in western India.

 Overview

-Paranda (constituency number 243) is one of the four Vidhan Sabha constituencies located in the Osmanabad district.
+Paranda (constituency number 243) is one of the four Vidhan Sabha constituencies located in Osmanabad district.
 It covers the entire Paranda, Bhum and Washi tehsils.
 The number of electors in 2009 was 268,195 (male 142,381, female 125,814).

-Paranda is part of the Osmanabad Lok Sabha constituency along with five other Vidhan Sabha segments, namely Umarga, Tuljapur and Osmanabad in Osmanabad district, Barshi in Solapur district and Ausa in the Latur district.
+Paranda is part of Osmanabad Lok Sabha constituency along with five other Vidhan Sabha constituencies, namely Umarga, Tuljapur and Osmanabad in Osmanabad district, Barshi in Solapur district and Ausa in Latur district.